jakobOB/MachineSettings/README.md

 ## How It Works

+### User Interface
+A user can select a profile from the left sidebar.
+The machines for that profile are displayed below.
+For each machine, the user can edit the settings on the right side.
+THe user can save the settings, or reset the values to default values.
+It is possible to add a new profile for which all machines are initialized with default values.
+A profile can be deleted as well.
+The profiles with their machine settings are persisted to `localStorage`.
+This is used as a simple way to store data locally without a backend.
+To store the data correctly on the machine, another storage would be needed.
+A possible way would be to use a backend with a database to access the machine settings from different devices.

 ### Storage model (single-key snapshot)
 All app state is serialized into one `localStorage` key.
 This is used for simplicity since no backend is involved.
 Even though it may not be secure, no sensitive data is stored.